christoph-findling/cp-hackathon-2022/contracts/README.md

 -   run `make node` in one terminal (this will run a local node with anvil)
 -   run `make run` in another terminal (this will deploy all contracts and create an initial state with a defined Basket "DEFAULT")

-Demo use:

--   use basket-demo-sdk.ts in /tslib.
-Execute `init()` first

 ---

 _Note: This repo has been recently updated for Goerli_